hectorpal/translator-conformant/conformant/README.md

 # TRANSLATOR: a family of Conformant Planners

-CONTENT:
+## Content

-- benchmarks: set of benchmarks
+- `benchmarks`: set of benchmarks
-- generators: for some benchmarks
+- `generators`: for some benchmarks
-- docs: relevant papers
+- `docs`: relevant papers
-- translator: the planner
+- `translator`: the planner

-For running t0, classical-based translation, use `./translator-t0`.
-Most other configurations are available through `./translator-something` You may want to call `./translator` directly.

-USAGE:
+## Usage

-1. Set var `TRANSLATOR_HOME` to the `translator` directory, for example:
+Set var `TRANSLATOR_HOME` to the `translator` directory:

 ```
-export TRANSLATOR_HOME=/home/hlp/translator/translator
+export TRANSLATOR_HOME=/mnt/conformant/translator
 ```

+- For running t0, classical-based translation, use `./translator-t0`
+- Most other configurations are available through `./translator-something`
+- You may want to call `./translator` directly

+## Test it

-1. Test in a directory with pddls, for example
+1. Test in a directory with PDDLs, for example

 ```
-cd translator/benchmarks/ipc5/coins
+cd conformant/benchmarks/ipc5/coins
 $TRANSLATOR_HOME/translator-t0 domain.pddl p02.pddl
 ```